cynthia-shengjia/WWW-2026-Talos/README.md

 # IR-Benchmark

-This repository contains the code for the submission to the NeurIPS 2025.
+This repository contains the code for the submission to the WWW 2026.

 # Conda Environment